 Mailpieces that are returned as “undeliverable” are more complicated, and you have some additional work to do figuring out why the mail piece failed, and taking corrective action.

-4. You Can Record Your California Preliminary Notice with the County, But It’s Not A Great Idea
+4. You Can File Your California Preliminary Notice with the County, But It’s Not A Great Idea

 The problem, however, is that the cost greatly exceeds the benefits, and the benefits are not very clear at all anyway.

 First, the cost is very high.
-Recording a preliminary notice in the county is going to cost more than $60 in filing fees alone.
-This doesn’t even count the cost in time (or a courier) to get it actually recorded.
+Filing a preliminary notice in the county is going to cost more than $60 in filing fees alone (see, for example, the Los Angeles County Recorder’s fees].
+This doesn’t even count the cost in time (or a courier) to get it actually filed.

 Second, the benefits are unclear.
 While the county is “supposed” to send filers copies of any Notices of Completion, the requirement is actually not a full-fledged “requirement,” and it’s unclear how organized the counties are at fulfilling this request.
-In other words, whether you actually get the Notice of Completion notification is a toss-up.
+In other words, whether you’ll ever get the Notice of Completion notification from the county recorder is a toss-up.
+Note also that this may be irrelevant and unnecessary anyway.
+As explained by California construction attorney Garrett Murai on his great California Construction Law Blog, “Some…feel that this [i.e. filing a California preliminary notice] is not important, since the project owner is already required to serve all persons from whom it has received a preliminary notice, with a notice of completion or notice of cessation within 10 days of recording such notices with the county recorder’s office.”

 Conclusion — You Can Always Get More Preliminary Notice Help at Levelset